phillips302/ece461-phase2/README.md

 # Rate The Crate
-Rate The Crate is an online package registry!
+Rate The Crate is an online package registry to upload your own packages from github and npm to view their rating and cost!

 ## Usage
 To access the website go to URL: https://prod.d1k3s8at0zz65i.amplifyapp.com/